ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 the proxy needs to maintain mappings between several items.
 There are three required unidirectional mappings, described below.

-## Quarter Stream ID Mapping
+## Stream Mapping

-Each pair of client <-> proxy QUIC connection and quarter stream ID MUST be mapped to a single server-facing socket.
+Each pair of client <-> proxy QUIC connection and an HTTP stream MUST be mapped to a single server-facing socket.

 ~~~
-(Client <-> Proxy QUIC connection + Quarter stream ID)
+(Client <-> Proxy QUIC connection + Stream)
     => Server-facing socket
 ~~~

-Multiple quarter stream IDs can map to the same server-facing socket, but a single quarter stream ID cannot be mapped to multiple server-facing sockets.
+Multiple streams can map to the same server-facing socket, but a single stream cannot be mapped to multiple server-facing sockets.

-This mapping guarantees that any datagram using a quarter stream ID sent from the client to the proxy in tunnelled mode can be sent to the correct target.
+This mapping guarantees that any HTTP Datagram using a stream sent from the client to the proxy in tunnelled mode can be sent to the correct target.